-The Pennine 500 is a circular bikepacking route through the Pennines, a range of hills and passes along the backbone of the north of England.
+The Pennine 500 is a bikepacking route through the Pennines, a range of hills and passes along the backbone of the north of England.

 Event: Pennine 500